Is the Doctor of Nursing Practice (DNP) the new entry-level degree for advanced nursing practice?

 In 2004, the American Association of Colleges of Nursing (AACN) endorsed the advanced nursing practice preparation level from the master’s degree to the doctorate level by 2015.
 AACN found this initial push to be largely unsuccessful because the shorter and less expensive MSN degree continued to be an acceptable educational path for employers and accreditation agencies.

-In 2012, AACN published this statement, reinforcing the organization’s position from 2004 that NPs need a doctorate.
+In 2023, AACN published this statement, reaffirming the organization’s position from 2004 that NPs need a doctorate.
 The AACN recognizes the value of preparing the next generation of advanced practice nurses with a DNP degree.
 They cite clinical, organizational, economic, and leadership skills learned through these programs as valuable attributes of a DNP, correlating to positive outcomes within all areas of the healthcare landscape.

 The future of DNP and the NP role